Appearance Calendar & Lecture Programs

 - Explaining the methodology of using the baptismal, confirmation, marriage and burial records from German church registers most effectively.
 By utilizing the different bits of information found in each, researchers can zigzag their way to adding centuries to a pedigree.

-for German Ancestors - While there’s a galaxy of Internet sites that can help you with your German genealogy, some stars shine brighter than others – and it’s not just Ancestry and FamilySearch, although those two 500-pound canaries both have huge assets for those seeking Deutsch ancestors.
+- While there’s a galaxy of Internet sites that can help you with your German genealogy, some stars shine brighter than others – and it’s not just Ancestry and FamilySearch, although those two 500-pound canaries both have huge assets for those seeking ancestors.

 - German Names and Naming Patterns